givetoiowa/ct3.5/wp-themes/README.md

 	- 404.php
 	- style.css
 	- Framework css/js
-	- In the footer there are a bunch of xml files used for the links so the folder xml-links should be included as well
+	- In the footer there are a bunch of xml files used for the links so the folder xml-files should be included as well
 - There are the two menus of Primary and Press.The Primary Menu is for global navigation and Press is for site navigation
 - The unit pages in ct3.5 have the advanced custom fields of honor clubs, area contact information, and the giving link.
 Look to ct3 for how to set these up